It would be a challenge to enter any store, not just specialist health and beauty shops, and not encounter a plethora of coconut products.

 It makes you wonder what botanists and food scientists will discover in the months to come.
 I’ve just discovered cactus water which is made from a prickly pear – will that be next?

-Our consumer lifestyle PR team specialise in connecting everyday brands with everyday people across four core sectors; Consumer Lifestyle PR, Food & Drink PR, Consumer Technology PR and Sport, Health PR & Wellbeing PR.
-More information on these areas of knowledge can be found at www.escapadepr.com/about-us.
+Our consumer PR agency specialises in connecting everyday brands with everyday people across four core sectors; Consumer PR, Food & Drink PR, Consumer Technology PR and Sport, Health PR & Wellbeing PR.